Scroll down to find out more about my novels, short fiction and essays.

 A writing sample is available here as part of my Scottish Book Trust New Writers Award 2020

-‘Secrets of the Sea’ – Forest Publishing Chapbook (Forthcoming)
+‘Secrets of the Sea’ – Where Do You See Yourself In Five Years?
+Forest Publishing Chapbook (March 2021)

 ‘The Day My Body Left’ – We Are Not Shadows, Folkways Press (February 2021)